pydata/conf_site/docs/source/deployment.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Once a virtual server is set up, information related to the conference
-should be instead into an Ansible host variables file.
+should be added into an Ansible host variables file.
 This file should be
 placed in the `ansible/host_vars` directory.

 .. note::